Instrument your Go Lambda function for Splunk Observability Cloud

 package main import ( "context" "fmt" "github.com/aws/aws-lambda-go/lambda" "github.com/signalfx/splunk-otel-go/distro" "go.opentelemetry.io/contrib/instrumentation/github.com/aws/aws-lambda-go/otellambda" "go.opentelemetry.io/otel" ) func main() { distro.Run() flusher := otel.GetTracerProvider().(otellambda.Flusher) lambda.Start(otellambda.InstrumentHandler(HandleRequest, otellambda.WithFlusher(flusher))) } type MyEvent struct { Name string `json:"name"` } func HandleRequest(ctx context.Context, name MyEvent) (string, error) { return fmt.Sprintf("Hello %s!", name.Name), nil }

-Note: For a full example, see OpenTelemetry Lambda tracing examples on GitHub. -
+Note:- For a full example, see OpenTelemetry Lambda tracing examples on GitHub.

+Note: See Propagator configiration for more information.
 Configure the required environment variables.
 See Configure the Splunk OpenTelemetry Lambda layer.

 See Instrument your AWS Lambda function for Splunk Observability Cloud for more information.